Sustainability

 A management negotiation system has been incorporated and is conducted twice a year, to provide opportunities to exchange opinions, in which company and union representatives discuss topics such as management policies and content.

-In 1989, the year following the company’s listing in the Second Section of the Tokyo Stock Exchange, the Lion Branch of the Sapporo Beer Workers’ Union became an independent organization from the Sapporo Beer Workers’ Union; today, some 30 years after its foundation, SAPPORO LION has approximately 350 members.
+In 1989, the year following the company’s listing in the Second Section of the Tokyo Stock Exchange, the Lion Branch of the Sapporo Breweries Labor Union became an independent organization as the labor union of Sapporo Lion; today, some 30 years after its foundation, the union has approximately 350 members.

-The union’s Mandarin Orange-Picking welfare event, which was first held when SAPPORO LION was still part of the Sapporo Beer Workers’ Union, continues to be held every year on Culture Day, on November 3.
+The union’s Mandarin Orange-Picking welfare event, which was first held when Sapporo Lion was still part of the Sapporo Breweries Labor Union, continues to be held every year on Culture Day, on November 3.
 Every year, the event attracts more than 100 participants, including company employees and their families, as well as company officers.
-SAPPORO LION also holds a variety of other welfare activities.
+Sapporo Lion also holds a variety of other welfare activities.

 Work-Life Balance